Prevent & Vulnerable to Radicalisation

 Evidence of possessing illegal or extremist literature.

-Advocating messages similar to illegal organisations such as ‘Muslims Against Crusades’ or other non-proscribed extremist groups such as the English Defence league.
+Advocating messages similar to illegal organisations such as ‘Muslims Against Crusades’ or other non-prescribed extremist groups such as the English Defence league.

 Out of character changes in dress, behaviour and peer relationships.